-A tripod also gets you to slow down and take your time and analyze your composition and framing.
-In the case of moving objects like birds and wildlife, you may have to improve your speed by using a monopod.
+A tripod also gets you to slow down, take your time, and analyse your composition.
+In the case of moving objects, like birds and wildlife, you may end up preferring to use a monopod.

 This photo was taken at sunrise, not sunset.
 I had to set the tripod at just the right height to get the tidal pools show up to this extent.
 If I had set my camera lower, the tidal pools would have been hidden.
 If I had set the camera higher I would have lost the rocks in the foreground as part of the photograph.

 I've linked to other related article on this site as well as some other really good ones elsewhere on the internet.
 The links to the external web sites will open in a new browser window.